 What Is Data-Driven Attribution?

 Unlike the rule-based attribution models discussed in the previous post, data-driven attribution doesn’t use a pre-defined model to assign credits to each touch-point.
-Data-driven attribution uses machine learning technology to create a custom model for each business based on data that reflects the actual customers’ journeys.
+Instead, it uses machine learning technology to create a custom model for each business based on data that reflects the actual customers’ journeys.

-Traditional rule-based attribution models only evaluate paths that lead to conversions.
-In contrast, data-driven attribution models consider both the converting and non-converting paths.
+Traditional rule-based attribution only evaluates paths that lead to conversions.
+In contrast, data-driven models consider both the converting and non-converting paths.
 This enables marketers to assess how each touchpoint increases the likelihood of a customer converting rather than merely allocating credits to the conversion path touchpoints based upon predefined rules.
-As a result, data-driven attribution provides a more comprehensive and accurate attribution evaluation.
+As a result, data-driven processes provide a more comprehensive and accurate attribution evaluation.